Small Business HQ

 You’ll identify where money is getting wasted, and redirect it elsewhere.
 You’ll also see which areas of the business bring in more revenue, and channel more resources towards them.

-Therefore, financial planning helps you:
+Therefore, financial planning benefits you by helping you:

 • Track operational expenses